Real-Life Superhero: Part I

 First year reflections

-With my son’s 1st birthday approaching, I’ve been reflecting on my pregnancy and birth experience.
+With my son’s first birthday approaching, I’ve been reflecting on my pregnancy and birth experience.
 This journey in my life was arguably the most challenging yet rewarding experience and I would do it over again.
 Often, I wonder what it would have been like to walk through pregnancy without a chronic illness: perhaps less stressful, far easier, more enjoyable?
-Sure, but the kind of strength that I’ve embodied after carrying my son, giving birth, and raising him in the first year is something I’m not sure I’d experience without Type 1 diabetes.
+Sure, but the kind of strength that I’ve embodied after carrying my son, giving birth and raising him in the first year is something I’m not sure I’d experience without type 1 diabetes.

-After living with T1D for nearly six years prior to pregnancy, I feel as if this disease prepared me for all the unexpected that comes with pregnancy and birth.
+After living with type 1 diabetes (T1D) for nearly six years prior to pregnancy, I feel as if this disease prepared me for all the unexpected that comes with pregnancy and birth.
 And now with an approaching toddler, I’d argue motherhood as well, but that is a story for another day.
 I often compare managing T1D to walking on a tightrope holding your breath while making very calculated decisions throughout the day, ultimately striving to keep blood sugars within range.
 We are always ready for both the expected and the unexpected, keeping us agile and on our toes.
-Naturally, we become master decision makers and CEO’s of our own bodies (pancreases at least) – identifying problems, devising a plan, and executing accordingly.
+Naturally, we become master decision makers and CEO’s of our own bodies (pancreases at least)—identifying problems, devising a plan and executing accordingly.
 We’re basically keeping ourselves alive by the seemingly thousands of decisions we make daily, 24/7 with zero breaks.

-Representing Beyond Type Run alongside my Type 1 teammates was one of my lifetime highlights, especially with the unique opportunity to run it with baby on board.
+Representing Beyond Type Run alongside my type 1 teammates was one of my lifetime highlights, especially with the unique opportunity to run it with baby on board.
 Jack was later coined the Beyond Type Run Baby.
-Immediately after I crossed the finish line in Central Park, I ran to the hotel to pack my bags to catch a red eye back to Los Angeles for my first ultrasound the next morning – I was just shy of 6 weeks.
+Immediately after I crossed the finish line in Central Park, I ran to the hotel to pack my bags to catch a red eye back to Los Angeles for my first ultrasound the next morning—I was just shy of six weeks.

 Day by day

 After confirmation of the pregnancy via ultrasound and blood tests, I rolled up my sleeves and was ready to tackle this T1D pregnancy head on.
-My pregnancy game plan was to take it one day at a time, establish an early routine, and anticipate lots of change.
-I’d categorize my pregnancy into 3 themes: 1st trimester was all about survival, 2nd trimester was all about maintenance, and 3rd trimester was all about perseverance.
+My pregnancy game plan was to take it one day at a time, establish an early routine and anticipate lots of change.
+I’d categorize my pregnancy into three themes: first trimester was all about survival, second trimester was all about maintenance, and third trimester was all about perseverance.
 Unfortunately, we don’t get to hit a snooze button on diabetes, and we carry that part of us through every stage of pregnancy.

-I knew going into the final trimester that my birth was most likely going to be a c-section given various factors.
-If we’re speaking just genetics, my husband and I were both larger babies and my mom had given birth to 4 children all via c-section.
+I knew going into the final trimester that my birth was most likely going to be a C-section given various factors.
+If we’re speaking just genetics, my husband and I were both larger babies and my mom had given birth to four children all via C-section.
 As a T1D, I was more likely to carry a larger baby (which I did at 9lbs, 2 ounces) and along with it came polyhydramnios, which is basically an excess amount of amniotic fluid.
 Jack remained breach up until the very end and was growing like crazy at the end.
-Given his size, my team of doctors were leaning in agreement, towards a c-section.
-I really didn’t care – I just wanted what was safest for both Jack and I.
+Given his size, my team of doctors were leaning in agreement, towards a C-section.
+I really didn’t care—I just wanted what was safest for both Jack and I.

 Best laid plans